A Local’s Guide to Copenhagen

-For an insiders’ view of the world’s most beautiful and exciting travel destinations, F&W asked some of our favorite photographers to show us their cities.
+For an insider view of the world’s most beautiful and exciting travel destinations, F&W asked our favorite photographers on Tumblr to show us their cities.

 F&W follows Pernille Zierau Larsen on Instagram and Tumblr for her black-and-white (or barely-colored) Copenhagen imagery.
 And for the pug shots.
 Larsen snaps her dog Woody in various situations, like riding in a bicycle basket staring at the road ahead, and slips those moments into a feed of graphic lifestyle pics.
 The result feels highly-curated and naturally Scandinavian.
 “To me, less is more,” she says.
 For aspiring photographers, she recommends focusing on one interesting element in the frame.
 “Things don’t necessarily have to be in the center—try shooting the same subject from different angles,” she adds.
 Click through Pernille’s F&W Photo Tour: Copenhagen.
 And, below, find her insider picks for the best cinnamon buns and Scandi shops in her city.

 Favorite Copenhagen restaurants.
 Two things come to mind.
 The indie restaurant Manfreds & Vin for beef tartare with watercress and toasted rye bread.
 And the beautiful restaurant Mother, which serves the most delicious stone-oven-fired pizza: "Burning Love" with mozzarella, potatoes, fried onions and smoked pancetta.